RobsS223/CommSchoolLoanMVC/README.md

 - **Secure User Authentication**: Integrated with Azure AD B2C for robust user authentication and authorization.
 - **Loan Management**: Enables users to apply for, manage, and track loans efficiently.
 - **Financial Dashboard**: Provides users with a comprehensive view of their financial activities and status.
+- **Accountant Dashboard and Features**: Currently under development; aims to offer specialized tools for financial management and reporting.

 ## Technologies Used